sun-icon-low Low Light

 Description

-The Janet Craig Carmen will survive in low light, but thrives in moderate- and high-light spaces.
+The Janet Craig Carmen, commonly referred to as a corn plant, will survive in low light, but thrives in moderate- and high-light spaces.
 If you can get it in good light, you can get it and (nearly) forget it.
 You may also want to check out the Janet Craig and the Janet Craig Limelight as well.
 Here are some tips to keep it growing:

 • Leaf spots – Spots on the leaves may be a natural imperfection from production.
 If your new Lisa has a few spots, don’t sweat it – it’s Mother Nature’s way of letting you know it’s a real, live plant.
 Over time, leaf spots, especially on the margins, can develop from a build-up of fluoride in the leaves from water sources treated with fluoride – like almost everywhere that water comes from a treatment plant.
 If you can water with rain water from your garden, have at it; otherwise, be on the lookout for discolored margins over a very long period of time.
 When older leaves become unsightly, just remove them.